The Mysterious Baron

 The Baron de Bastrop, had a tremendous influence on the early histories of two states, Texas and Louisiana.
 Two U.S. cities, a bayou and a bay in the Gulf of Mexico are named in his honor, all testaments to a noble statesman.

 As Austin's Land Commissioner and the colony's first representative to the Mexican government, the Baron dedicated the last seven years of his life for the benefit of the colonies he helped to create.
 He wrote the Texas colonization laws, organized the colony's first political elections, even initiated the legislation that created the Port of Galveston.
 The list goes on and on.
-An effective public servant who earned the reputation an honorable statesman, one that lasted for over 135 years.
+An effective public servant who earned his reputation as an honorable statesman, one that lasted for over 135 years.

-It also revealed a life straight out of a spy novel, from a clandestine rescue mission for the King of Spain to being a soldier in an elite special-forces division known as "The Potsdam Giants" under Fredrick the Great of Prussia, it's clear the Baron lived a life that was shrouded in mysteries, some of which remain to this day.
+This startling new evidence also revealed a life straight out of a spy novel, from a clandestine rescue mission for the King of Spain to being a soldier in an elite special-forces division known as "The Potsdam Giants" under Fredrick the Great of Prussia, it's clear the Baron lived a life that was shrouded in mysteries, some of which remain to this day.